No. 03 · Nurse-led

 What to expect.

-Bio-remodelling and hydration-led injectables that work from the inside — improving water binding, elasticity and the lit-from-within quality your skin had when it was younger.
-Most protocols are a course of two appointments, four weeks apart.
+Bio-remodelling and hydration-led injectables that work from the inside.
+They improve water binding, elasticity and that lit-from-within quality your skin had when it was younger.
+Most protocols are two appointments, four weeks apart.

 Areas we treat: Face · Neck · Décolletage